New Kino Book Recently Published

 In 2008 Richard joined the members of Por Los Caminos de Kino.
 This group for over a quarter century has retraced on horseback the trails that Padre Kino rode as a missionary and explorer.
 These annual rides called cabalgatas are ridden as pilgrimages on horseback to honor Padre Kino.

-As a scientist, Richard worked for an international public health agency in Central America for over 10 years while he and his family lived in the region during its bloody civil wars of the 1970s and 1980s.
-And, of course, you can tell by Richard's humor and fascinating explanations of ranching life that he has been on a horse rounding up cattle since birth.
+As a scientist, Richard worked for the International Center for Disease Control in Central America for over 10 years while he and his family lived in the region during its bloody civil wars of the 1970s and 1980s.
+And, of course, you can tell by Richard's gentle humor and fascinating explanations of ranching life that he has been on a horse rounding up cattle since birth.

 This is a must read for those who want to take a personal tour of the Borderlands and get to know its ecology, history and culture - past and present.
 It is also for those who believe that the legacy Padre Kino can once more unite the the people of the Borderlands with sensible approaches to border issues.